pseeler/euroscopeinstaller/README.md

  * SectorFileProviderDescriptor.txt - Replace the sector-file-marker by the downloaded AIRAC file
  * settings/TWR.asr - Replace the directory-marker by the installation directory
  * settings/TWR.asr - Replace the sector-file-marker by the downloaded AIRAC file

+## Remarks after installation

+### AudioForVATSIM

+If AudioForVATSIM suggest to perform an update, do so.
+But you need to define %INSTALL_DIR%/AudioForVATSIM as the installation directory.
+This is needed that the installer overwrites the current version of the audio module.